 • Multidisciplinary team work involving chest physician, internal medicine experts, neurologists and competent RMO.

-• INFORMATION,EDUCATION AND COMMUNICATION: M-East ward regarding COVID_19, Not only we will provide medical management to covid patients, we will intensify our health promoting efforts and advocacy in slums.
+• Information, education and communication: M-East ward regarding COVID 19, Not only we provide medical management to covid patients, we have intensified our health promoting efforts and advocacy in slums.

 • Preventive and health promotive care in this area.